 Fast Facts: Can Drunk Driver Be Arrested Immediately?

 Can drunk driver be arrested?
-Yes, police officers have the authority to arrest drunk drivers immediately when they suspect impaired driving.
+Police officers may arrest drivers when they suspect impaired driving, based on applicable legal standards and circumstances.
 Law enforcement can make arrests based on field sobriety tests, breathalyzer results, or observed impairment signs.
 Understanding your rights and the arrest process helps drivers know what to expect during a DUI stop.

 You’ll learn about arrest procedures, blood alcohol limits, penalties, and legal protections available to drivers facing DUI charges.